jsdelivrbot/weatherApp-8/README.md

 A Weather forecast browser built with React and Redux that also uses redux-promise as a middleware to help handle AJAX requests.
-It fetches data from the <openweatherapp.org> API.
-Integrates with the google maps API.
+It fetches data from the <https://openweathermap.org/forecast5> API and integrates with google maps.

 Usage